eisbear2020/rule_switching/results.md

-# COMPARING MANIFOLDS FOR DIFFERENT RULES
+# COMPARING MANIFOLDS FOR DIFFERENT RULES: HPC

 Do we see significant differences in the dynamics of the system for two different rules?